rafael2k/ppkb-layouts/README.md

 These layouts are limited in what they can do (specifically they cannot add an Fn layer to any key that doesn’t have one by default) but they are the simplest to install as they only require putting the xkb and/or kbd files into the right spot and using a command.
 They also require the new kernel driver, the one where Fn+numRow results in F1-F10.
 If you’re still on an older kernel version where these key combinations print extra symbols like |\£, you have to use a layout from the other categories.

-Optionally, you may use them with the `regular-improved` kernel driver to prevent Fn from getting keys stuck if not released last.

 ### Simple AltGr, Simple Pine

 ![Keyboard layout AltGr/Pine](img/pp-altgr-pine.svg)